yingj4/audioPipelineDecoding/README.md

 Also if you want to hear the output sound, limit the process sample blocks so that the output is not longer than input!
 Otherwise, garbage sound samples would be generated.

-# Sound sample license
+# License

-Sound samples under `./sample/` are obtained under Creative Commons 0 license.
+This code is available under the University of Illinois/NCSA Open Source License.
+The sound samples provided in ./sample/ are available under the Creative Commons 0 license